datalad-handbook/book/docs/basics/101-133-containersrun.rst

       $ cat .datalad/config

-   This recorded the image's origin on Singularity-Hub, the location of the image in the dataset under ``.datalad/environments/<NAME>/image``, and it specifies the way in which the container should be used: The line
+   This recorded the Image's origin on Singularity-Hub, the location of the Image in the dataset under ``.datalad/environments/<NAME>/image``, and it specifies the way in which the container should be used: The line

    .. code-block:: bash